Multilevel simulation of functionals of Bernoulli random variables with application to basket credit derivatives: Set-up and main results

-and if we estimate the individual terms in the sum independently in the multilevel spirit, there is only a variance contribution from a specific sample of the $k$-th term if at least two $\Pkm$ lie in different intervals.
+There is only a variance contribution from a specific sample of the $k$-th term if at least two $\Pkm$ lie in different intervals.
 For large $k$, the probability of this is small, and we will be able to show the following result.

 \begin{theorem} For $p$ as in (\ref{payoff}), let $\Pl$ as in Proposition \ref{ml-theorem} and $\Plbar$ as in (\ref{pbar}).
 If the CDF $F_L$ of $L$ is Lipschitz with Lipschitz constant $c_L$, then

 where $c_2=c_L \; 4\sqrt{M\pi} (\sqrt{2}+\sqrt{M}) \sqrt{\frac{7}{8} (M^2+6M+1)}$. \end{theorem}